radiant/radiant/README.md

 ## License

-Radiant is released under the MIT license and is copyright (c) 2006-2014 John W. Long, Sean Cribbs, and Jim Gay.
+Radiant is released under the MIT license and is copyright (c) 2006-2009 John W. Long and Sean Cribbs.
 A copy of the MIT license can be found in the LICENSE file.

 ## Installation and Setup

 Radiant is a traditional Ruby on Rails application, meaning that you can configure and run it the way you would a normal Rails application.

-See the [INSTALL](INSTALL.md) file for more details.
+See the INSTALL file for more details.

 ### Installation of a Prerelease